Kanna Gummies: What Makes Them So Hard to Manufacture

 Dispersion vs. dissolution isn't a small detail

-Conditions that tend to magnify settling include:
+Conditions that make settling worse:

 • Low-shear holding